livingdocsIO/documentation/content/enterprise/reference-docs/server-api/metadata.md

   // The onRender event will be called before a document gets rendered
   onRender: function(newValue, oldValue, config, documentVersion) {
     // your implementation
-  },

-  // DEPRECATED.
-USE onUpdate INSTEAD.
-  // This is the same as `onUpdate` without documentVersion as parameter
-  set: function(newValue, oldValue, config) {
-    // your implementation
   }
 }
 ```